AhanaPodder97/EcoSteps/README.md

 🌍 The Outcome

-From research to wireframes to high-fidelity prototypes, this project demonstrates how thoughtful design can reshape behavior — not by demanding perfection, but by celebrating progress.
+From research to wireframes to high-fidelity prototypes this project demonstrates how thoughtful design can reshape behavior — not by demanding perfection but by celebrating progress.

 EcoSteps tells the story of how sustainability can become second nature one small habit at a time.